AbishekAB21/flutter_top_snackbar/example/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Flutter Platform](https://img.shields.io/badge/platform-flutter-blue.svg)](https://flutter.dev)

-> **A Flutter package that lets you display a beautiful snackbar from the top of the screen.**
+> **flutter_top_snackbar is a Flutter package to display customizable snackbars from the top of the screen.**
-> Supports predefined themes, custom colors, custom icons, multiple animations, and more.
+> It supports multiple predefined themes (`success`, `info`, `error`, `warning`), custom icons, colors, and animations.
+Designed to be lightweight, easy to integrate, and fully customizable for any Flutter project.

 ---